 In this post I’ll show you some day trip ideas where both you and your dog will have a good time.
 I specifically focus on small dogs because some activities might not be feasible with big dogs.

 Your dog will love hiking more than anything.
-All those new smells, working together with his favorite human to master obstacles and just jumping and running around as he likes.
+All those new smells, working together with his favorite human to master obstacles and just jumping and running around as he likes, even off-leash.
 There’s probably nothing better for a dog!

 A cycling day trip is also a great activity for both canine and human.
 Once out of the city you can let your pooch run next to your bike if he’s a high energy dog.
 If you can’t let him go off leash, try to handle him with with a special cycle leash first, before you go on a full day trip.

 What I’d rather do with a small dog, though, is to have him in your dogpack while cycling.
 And then when you’re resting, you can let him run and roam around.
 I’d do it that way because I’ve never let Baloo run next to my bike.
 But I’m sure with some training that shouldn’t be much of a problem.
 Just make sure he’s used to the bike and doesn’t go after other bikes, people or dogs, that could become dangerous.

 Cycling with your dog in a dog backpack carrier or in a basket is also a great way to travel with a dog without a car.

 3. A day at the lake or at the sea